 What happens if you give blood with a cold?

-Donating blood while having a cold can strain your immune system and increase the risk of feeling dizzy, faint, or fatigued.
+Donating blood while having a cold can strain your body and increase the risk of feeling dizzy, faint, or fatigued.
 It may also delay your recovery since your body is already fighting an infection.

 Can giving blood with a cold harm the recipient?